simontitk/Webdev-RESTAPI/ReadMe.md

 > **Note:** devstart starts the server with nodemon, which automatically restarts the server when it detects a change in the source files.

 ### Database

-We are using SQLite database for our db.
+We are using SQLite database for our db with Prisma as an ORM.

 To reset the database use these commands:

-`npx prisma migrate reset --force`

-`node prisma/seed.js`
+`npm run resetdb`